Facepunch Studios: Chippy

 Chippy is a twin-stick bullet-hell shooter with destructible bosses that came out of the studio's Facepunch Prototypes program.
 The game was released on Steam on 14 June 2019.
 It was later released on Nintendo Switch in June 2022.

 S&box

-S&box (stylized as s&box) is an in-development spiritual successor to Garry's Mod.
+S&box (stylized as s&box) is a spiritual successor to Garry's Mod.
 Newman stated Facepunch was working on a Garry's Mod sequel in late 2015 with a focus on virtual reality.
 It was formally announced in 2017 as being developed on Unreal Engine 4, but development was paused in 2019 and later shifted to Valve's Source 2 engine in March 2020.
 The game features user-created gamemodes.
 A public release was planned for the second half of 2021, with a select group already having received early access to its closed beta.
 In S&box, players can pick from many gamemodes similar to Garry's Mod.
 The game uses C# as a backend for user-created content.